MVerschure/Reproduction_Deep_Learning/README.md

 ## Reproduction
 To replicate the original papers code<sup>1</sup>, multiple steps were taken: The data was preprocessed, some trouble shooting was done for training and evaluating the model and finally the results were visualised.

+We approached this project as a team and each of us contributed to all aspects of the project, including data collection, analysis, and interpretation.
+We worked collaboratively to ensure that every team member had a thorough understanding of the methods and results.
+Therefore, we all take responsibility for every part of the project and its outcomes.

 ### Working with the HPC cluster (Hyper Performance Computing)

 In order to carry out this reproducibility project, we needed to use the HPC Cluster (Hyper Performance Computing) to access both the dataset and to run the codes, given the large size of the dataset.
 So, we gained access to the HPC cluster with linux-bastion, set up a new pytorch environment, and used Slurm Workload Manager job scripts to operate on the cluster.